tsackton/taelgarverse/docs/campaigns/dunmari-frontier/letters-and-notes/papers-from-the-fraternity-of-the-empty-moon.md

 tags: [source]
 title: Papers from the Fraternity of the Empty Moon
 ---
-# Papers from the Fraternity of the Empty Moon

 (written in a strange language, a variant of Abyssal)